Quick Start

 1. Install + import

 com.cupkekgames.luna — one Asset Store package.
-Foundation dependencies (singletons, pool, fadeables, keyvaluedatabases, prefabloaders, editorui, editorinspector, packagemanager, input) come bundled.
+All declared dependencies (data, graphs, singletons, pool, fadeables, keyvaluedatabases, prefabloaders, editorui, editorinspector, packagemanager, input) come bundled.
 No scoped registries, no manifest edits.

 After install, open Window > Package Manager > In Project > LunaUI.
 Under the Samples tab, click Import on: